 The launch of this class action received widespread national coverage.
 We have collated a sample of the coverage here.

 CHEK/CBC TV ran a feature piece on the class action as part of its nightly news magazine.
-The piece featured an on-camera interview with Rosenberg Law’s David Moriarty.
+The piece featured an on-camera interview with David Moriarty of our office.
 It may be watched here.

 671D Market Hill